-Although some of these risk factors can have a genetic basis, managing high blood pressure and high cholesterol might help to lower the risk of vascular dementia.
-Some research suggests that regular exercise and a healthy diet, especially in midlife and beyond, might also help to lower our risk.
+Some of the risk factors listed can have a genetic susceptibility.
+This means we may inherit a risk of developing high blood pressure, diabetes, or high cholesterol and these problems can run in families.
+But for everyone, managing high blood pressure and high cholesterol might help to lower the risk of vascular dementia and stroke.
+Research also suggests that regular exercise and a healthy diet, especially in midlife and into later life, might also help to lower our risk.

-For good heart health, and to help lower your risk of vascular dementia:
+For good brain and heart health, and to help lower your risk of vascular dementia:

 - don’t smoke